National Science Foundation

 Grant in 2019

-Pascal Tags, founded in 2018 and based in Louisville, Kentucky, specializes in chipless identification technology aimed at enhancing inventory management.
-The company has developed an innovative RFID tag that operates without a microchip, allowing for effective tracking of inventory items.
-This technology provides an alternative solution for manufacturers, shippers, and consumers to monitor products throughout the supply chain, from production to retail and even in homes.
-By enabling precise location tracking with a single tag, Pascal Tags addresses the growing need for efficient inventory control in various sectors.
+Pascal Tags is a technology company founded in 2018 and based in Louisville, Kentucky, specializing in chipless identification technology aimed at enhancing inventory management.
+The company has developed an innovative RFID tag that operates without a microchip in the transponder, allowing for efficient tracking of inventory items.
+This technology enables manufacturers, shippers, and consumers to monitor products throughout the supply chain, from production and logistics to retail and home usage, all using a single tag.
+Pascal Tags' solution offers a streamlined alternative for effective inventory control, improving operational efficiency for various stakeholders in the logistics and retail sectors.

 University of Louisville